High school (grades 9-12) · Kennesaw, GA

 What is the racial and ethnic makeup of North Cobb High School?

-The largest demographic group at North Cobb High School is African American at 38.9%.
-The school serves a diverse student body in Kennesaw, GA.
+The largest demographic group at North Cobb High School is African American at 38.9% of enrollment, in Kennesaw, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 71.6/100.

 What is the Resource Investment Index for North Cobb High School?

-North Cobb High School has a Resource Investment Index of 50/100 (C-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+North Cobb High School has a Resource Investment Index of 51/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page